Oil set for third straight weekly decline amid tariff concerns

-SINGAPORE (Reuters) -Oil prices rose marginally in Asian trade on Friday but were on track for a third straight week of decline, hurt by U.S. President Donald Trump's renewed trade war on China and threats of tariff hikes on other countries.
+LONDON (Reuters) -Oil prices rose on Friday after new sanctions were imposed on Iran's crude exports but were on track for a third straight week of decline, hurt by U.S. President Donald Trump's renewed trade war on China and threats of tariffs on other countries.

-"Oil prices saw some stability return this morning following a volatile session overnight, as traders react to news of U.S. sanctions on Iranian crude exports to China," said Yeap Jun Rong, market strategist at IG.
+The U.S. Treasury said on Thursday it was imposing new sanctions on a few individuals and tankers helping to ship millions of barrels of Iranian crude oil per year to China, in an incremental move to increase pressure on Tehran.

-The U.S. Treasury said on Thursday it is imposing new sanctions on a few individuals and tankers helping to ship millions of barrels of Iranian crude oil per year to China, in an incremental move to boost pressure on Tehran.
+"Trump has talked about maximum pressure (on Iran).
+The market takes that quite seriously," said Michael Haigh, global head of commodities research at Societe Generale.
+The French bank projects that Iranian oil exports are set to halve.

-"Nevertheless, (today's) oil gains are limited, reflecting persistent concerns over supply and demand headwinds, including the potential for increased production from OPEC+ and the US, as well as tariff risks weighing on global oil demand," IG's Yeap added.
+"The imposition of tariffs and the pauses should be bullish for the oil market because it adds uncertainty.
+But you haven't seen the response because of demand concerns.
+Tariffs and tit for tat responses from nations, it hurts global GDP... and oil demand," Haigh added.

 Trump had announced a 10% tariff on Chinese imports as part of a broad plan to improve the U.S. trade balance, but suspended plans to impose steep tariffs on Mexico and Canada.